nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/first-steps-with-studio-technical-documentation-tutorial/validation-workflow-choosing-the-assignee-based-on-a-metadata.md

     ![]({{file name='technicalDocLifeCycle_tuto_-_Life_Cycle_-_tuto_Technical_Documentation.png'}} ?w=500,h=349,border=true)
     The transition are named automatically by Studio using the following pattern: to_state.
 7. Save the lifecycle.
-8. Go to the **DocumentationItem&** document type, and select the newly created lifecycle.
+8. Go to the **DocumentationItem** document type, and select the newly created lifecycle.
     ![]({{file name='DocumentationItemTuto_-_Document_Type_-_tuto_Technical_Documentation.png'}} ?w=500,h=257,border=true)

 #### Defining the Automation Chain

 1. Now that the lifecycle is defined, go back to the Automation chain **ValWf_ValidateDoc**.
-2. Add the operation Documents > Follow Life Cycle transition.
+2. Add the operation Documents > Document.FollowLifeCycleTransition.
     The expected parameter is the name of the lifecycle transition you want the document to follow: `to_valid` in our case.
-3. Add the operation Document > Snapshot version with the parameters:
+3. Add the operation Document > Document.CreateVersion with the parameters:
     *   Increment: Major
     *   saveDocument: checked.
 It will create a new version of the document each time it is validated.In the end you should have:
     ![]({{file name='ValWf_ValidateDoc_tuto_-_Automation_Chain_-_tuto_Technical_Documentation.png'}} ?w=500,border=true)